THE LIVING MATRIX

 A kinesin is a motor protein found in eukaryotic cells.
 As shown in this popular video of a kinesin protein transporting a vesicle, we can see how kinesins move along microtubule filaments, using the cytoskeleton literally as the road from the nucleus towards the cell membrane.

 In 2011, Simone Köhler and colleagues published Collective Dynamics of Active Cytoskeletal Networks, where it is described how self organization mechanisms are essential for the cytoskeleton to adapt to the circumstances.
 The cytoskeleton filaments were exhibiting pulsatile collective dynamics and transport properties.
-Click at Collective Dynamics of Active Cytoskeletal Networks to see the source of the GIF image below.
+The hyperlink above takes you to the article and also towards the source of the GIF image below.

 Very importantly, this cytoskeleton crosses the cell membrane, so it is making a continuum towards the extracellular level and the connective tissue system.
 This continuity is extended to every corner of our bodies.
 The Living Matrix is the term accurately used by Dr. James Oschman, who is a researcher and author of one of the few scientific books available on Energy Medicine.